hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 ^C
 ```

+## Supported Versions

+Consul's Envoy support was added in version 1.3.0.
+It has been tested against
+Envoy 1.7.1 and 1.8.0.

-## Advanced Listener Configuration
+## Advanced Configuration

-Consul 1.3.0 includes initial envoy support which includes automatic Layer 4
+Consul 1.3.0 includes initial Envoy support which includes automatic Layer 4
 (TCP) proxying over mTLS, and authorization.
 Near future versions of Consul will
 bring Layer 7 features like HTTP-path-based routing, retries, tracing and more.

 -> **Advanced Topic!** This section covers an optional way of taking almost
-complete control of envoy's listener configuration which is provided as a way to
+complete control of Envoy's listener configuration which is provided as a way to
 experiment with advanced integrations ahead of full layer 7 feature support.
 While we don't plan to remove the ability to do this in the future, it should be
-considered experimental and requires in-depth knowledge of envoy's configuration
+considered experimental and requires in-depth knowledge of Envoy's configuration
 format.

 For advanced users there is an "escape hatch" available in 1.3.0 - the "opaque"